Androthi/SavageEd/README.md

 The editor uses windows richedit DLL.

-Features:
+## Features:

--pattern matching search replace using characters '*' for match zero or more and '?' for match one.
+- pattern matching search replace using characters '*' for match zero or more and '?' for match one.

--forward or reverse logging
+- forward or reverse logging

--font, text colour and backgroudn colour selection
+- font, text colour and backgroudn colour selection

--uses local ini file to save options and window position settings. does not alter the windows registry, has no installer.
+- uses local ini file to save options and window position settings. does not alter the windows registry, has no installer.

--AES encryption
+- AES encryption